Monastery of Saint Mary Deipara

-The Monastery of Saint Mary El-Sourian is a Coptic Orthodox monastery located in Wadi El Natrun in the Nitrian Desert, Beheira Governorate, Egypt.
+The Monastery of Saint Mary of the Syrians is a Coptic Orthodox monastery located in Wadi El Natrun in the Nitrian Desert, Beheira Governorate, Egypt.
 It is located about 500 meters northwest of the Monastery of Saint Pishoy.

 The monastery is dedicated to the Virgin Mary and carries her name.
 In scholarly references from the nineteenth century it is generally called the convent or monastery of Saint Mary Deipara.
 It is better known nowadays as the Syriac Monastery or the monastery of the Syriacs (Arabic: Dayr al-Suryān) because it was mainly used by monks of the Syriac Orthodox Church from the 8th to the 14th century.